shibatch/grantback/v0.4/GUIDE_FOR_LICENSEES.md

 Step 2.5: Reporting Your Derivative Work to Us (License Clause 3.c)

-Before publishing Your Derivative Work, You must notify us (the Licensor) of its publication in a reasonable manner.
+Before publishing each Derivative Work, You must notify us (the Licensor) of its publication in a reasonable manner.

 As required by Clause 3.c of the License, your notification must also clarify your legal status as the creator: